131 – Nelson

 # 131 – Nelson – The real world has a town called Nelson, in the true to form location and that looks very similar.
 I really like this place.
 To Nelson, you head up in elevation for a good twelve miles off of Highway 95 on Nevada 165.
 Just when you feel as if you will never find the place, you can see it nestled in a small valley, surrounded by large rock faces and strong winds, pushing through the canyon.
 It is the only place that is a significant break in the El Dorado Mountain Range.

-Sunbleached mailboxes strapped to short wooden poles were the only confirmation of habitation here, and even that was tenuous.
+Sunbleached mailboxes strapped to short wooden poles were the only confirmation of habitation here.
 Next to these mailboxes is the town sign, so you can pull over here to get a closer look and take in the environment.
 The town is quiet and true to the feeling of “ghost town.”
 I have been here countless times and have only seen people that were also here just to look around, not residents.
 It is super quiet and sort of ominous, with the only sound being the faint rattling of a far off chain against metal.
 If you walk around, you can find some plaques about the town and the mining history.

 What will stop you in your tracks is the sight of the electrical wires.
 Not metal, but wooden.
 Very cross-like.
 All over the place.
 Eesh.

 If you want to take sort of iconic post-apocalyptic themed photos, the next location will certainly suffice.
 It is called the Nelson Ghost Town, but it is not so much a ghost town as a tourist attraction.
 A stark difference from the feeling of Nelson proper, this area is bright and had a half dozen or so people around, taking photos despite the sweltering heat or bitter, windy cold.
-It is about a mile and a half past Nelson continuing down Nevada 165.
+It is about a mile and a half past Nelson continuing down NV 165.
 You can also search for 1890 mine tour or El Dorado mine tour.
-You can park on either side of the road and sign in the main building.
-The lady at the front desk was on the phone and so I signed in after I walked around – it did not seem to matter.
-And there are many interesting sites to see.
+You can park on either side of the road and sign in the main building (a waiver) and then look around to your heart’s content.